Essential Guide To Equity Release For Care Costs

 You buy the annuity as a one-time payment from an insurance company and then guarantee a set income level for the rest of your life.

 These can be beneficial if you require a care plan soon.
-It may be possible to release equity from your home to buy an Immediate Care Annuity.
+Reaching equity from your home may be possible to buy an Immediate Care Annuity.

 However, you will need the assistance of an experienced financial advisor to be sure that 1) Equity release is indeed the best way for you to raise capital to fund your care needs and 2) an Immediate Care Annuity is the right type of product suited to your circumstances.